 Also, like most things on the internet, you can look up the Wikipedia entry on the paleo diet (so, like our friend Michael Scott says, you know you’re getting the best information when you use Wikipedia).

 “Wikipedia is the best thing ever.
 Anyone in the world can write anything they want, so you know you are getting the best possible information.” – Michael Scott

-And, we’d be forgetting something if we didn’t mention ourselves, the Ultimate Paleo Guide, as the premiere source of paleo diet information on the web.
-Remember, you can also check out our paleo resources page and our paleo diet blogs list for a more complete listing of paleo diet items around the web.
+And we’d be forgetting something if we didn’t mention ourselves, the Ultimate Paleo Guide – the premiere source of paleo diet information on the web.
+Remember, you can also check out our paleo resources page and our list of paleo diet blogs for a more complete listing of paleo diet resources around the web.